alvamel/MongoDB-Cheerio-scraper/README.md

-# MongoDB App
+# News_Scraper

 ### Overview

-In this app, it lets users view and leave comments on the latest news.
-But the articles are are already on the website; instead, Mongoose and Cheerio are used to scrape news from another site.
+This is a web app that lets users view and leave comments on the latest news.
+But the user is not going to actually write any articles; instead, Mongoose and Cheerio will scrape the news from another site.

-### npm packages:
+### NPM packages used:

 1. express